-Tom Berg, Secretary
+Tom Berg, Acting Board Chair

 Tom is the James L. Oberstar Professor of Law and Public Policy at the University of St. Thomas School of Law, Minnesota, where he teaches and writes on constitutional law, religious liberty, law and religion, and intellectual property.
 He is the author of four books, dozens of scholarly and popular articles, and numerous briefs in the U.S. Supreme Court and lower courts.
 He has served as the law school’s associate dean for academic affairs and director of its Terrence J. Murphy Institute for Catholic Thought, Law, and Public Policy.
 He has degrees from the University of Chicago, in both law and religious studies; from Oxford University, in philosophy and politics (as a Rhodes Scholar); and from Northwestern University, in journalism.
 He is married to Maureen Kane Berg, and they have two sons, ages 16 and 13.

 Matt formerly worked on Capitol Hill for both U.S. Senator Bob Casey and former Congressman Christopher Carney.
 He is a graduate of Mount St. Mary’s University.
 He serves as the State Chapter Coordinator for DFLA working to build up DFLA chapters locally across the country.
 Matt is a native of northeastern Pennsylvania and now resides in Washington, D.C.

 Terrisa brings expertise in social activism on the ground.
 She was an integral part of the planning and implementing our presence at the Democratic debates.
 She is determined to make her voice heard and rarely leaves home without her megaphone.
 Terrisa is also helping us with social media outreach -- an essential part of getting our message out and building our grassroots effort.
 Terrisa serves as the Executive Director of Pro-Life San Francisco and has been a vocal opponent to ending fetal tissue research.